-Just for a minute, let’s forget our usual fast food and drive-thrus that we find ourselves heading to on a weekly basis.
+Just for a minute, let’s forget our usual fast food and drive-thrus that we find ourselves heading to every week.
 Forget the ball-pit arguments and the repetitive yellow arches inspired food.
 Instead, let’s chat about quick food… done with Disney style!

 Disney’s Quick Service spots are themed to match their surroundings, but we have been challenged to make a top 14 list of the BEST themed Quick Service Restaurants at Disney World.
 Hopefully, this list will help you navigate through all the Quick Service options to get the best bang for your buck!